Coinhouse Review – A Beginner’s Guide

 - United Kingdom

 Coinhouse prides itself on being more than just another cryptocurrency exchange.
 Its ethos is to help people in their investment journey.
-As such they have created a bricks and mortar store, online training courses, analysis and personal advice (for a price).
+As such they have created a physical location, online training courses, analysis and personal advice (for a price).

 It’s great to see an active telephone number on the website along with physical addresses and other contact information.